Shared by A Flokk family · 7 days · 21 activities

 Kirchplatz and the English Church

-Walk to Kirchplatz, the old square at the heart of the original village, where you will find the 17th-century parish church and the small climbers cemetery where victims of early Matterhorn expedition
+Walk to Kirchplatz, the old square at the heart of the original village, where you will find the 17th-century parish church and the small climbers cemetery where victims of early Matterhorn expeditions are buried.
+It is a genuinely moving stop for older kids and takes only 20 minutes to visit.

 Snowboat Restaurant

 This lakeside restaurant near the village center is built partly over the water and serves wood-fired pizza alongside Swiss dishes in a setting kids find visually interesting.
-The outdoor terrace is e
+The outdoor terrace is excellent for lunch on sunny days.

 Olympia Stübli